clojurewerkz/monger.docs/articles/integration.md

 Then use the store like you would any other `core.cache` store, database backed or not.

 It is common to use capped or TTL collections for caches.
-Pass `` a collection name and the cache instance will use it:
+Pass `monger.cache/basic-monger-cache-factory` a collection name and the cache instance will use it:

 {% gist 4bca9834ce61080389a6 %}

+Monger 1.6 introduces another cache store: `monger.cache/db-aware-monger-cache-factory`, which takes a database and a collection name to use:

+{% gist 9cd1b97bdf0e78a53501 %}

 To learn more about the [clojure.core.cache](https://github.com/clojure/core.cache) protocol and functions it provides, see [clojure.core.cache documentation](https://github.com/clojure/core.cache/wiki).